Article By: Leanne Ridgeway

-When I heard Iron Maiden would be playing at the Barclay Center in Brooklyn NY – a somewhat smaller venue than they typically have in recent years – I jumped at the chance.
+When I heard Iron Maiden would be playing at the Barclay Center in Brooklyn, NY – a somewhat smaller venue than they typically have performed in recent years – I jumped at the chance.
 Made arrangements with a friend to go, who had also never before seen the band live, secured a pair of GA floor tickets on a pre-sale code, and waited… and waited… and then we waited some more.

 I have never once heard a bad thing about an Iron Maiden live event.
 Not one person, not one concert.
 If anything, all opinions matched on how amazing their live show was, how incredible the stage set is, the energy, the performance.
 Let me tell you… that hype is ALL TRUE.
-Every word of it is true.
-Unbelievable!
+Every word of it.

 The sound, the songs, the lights, the interaction between the crowd and the band, between the band members themselves.
 It was worth every penny and more.
 They are amazingly full of energy.
 Watching Bruce Dickinson run around that stage, and I mean RUN around it – the man was running for at least one-third of the entire near two-hour set.
 Running.
 Singing.
 In a hoodie.
 He’s a maniac.